 The British Museum is the legacy of one Sir Hans Sloane who, at the ripe age of 92, donated his collection of some 70,000+ objects to the British nation.
 Sloane, born in Ireland, was a physician, naturalist and an avid collector.

 His extensive collection was the basis for the founding of the British Museum, as well as the British Library and the Natural History Museum.
 How cool is that?
-He travelled as a well renowned physician and managed to amass his collection from distant places.
+He travelled as a well-renowned physician and managed to amass his collection from distant places.
 I’m so glad people like him existed so we can enjoy what they left behind.

 The British Museum was the first national public museum in the world, providing free admission to the public since it opened in 1759.
 It is still a popular destination with over 6 million visitors coming to check out its exhibitions.
 I think I would be there a lot if I lived in London.

 The 19th century brought new high profile acquisitions and expansion.
-Along the Rosetta Stone, Parthenon pieces and classical sculptures, the donation of the King’s Library by George IV added to the collection.
+Along with the Rosetta Stone, Parthenon pieces and classical sculptures, the donation of the King’s Library by George IV added to the collection.
 Additions of Assyrian excavations, British and medieval objects along with oriental art and items made things crowded.

 As the number of artifacts grew, it prompted a much-needed addition and reconstruction to the museum.
 Today’s building design, including the Reading Room, dates to 1857.

 During the 20th and 21st centuries, the museum additions included guides and lectures as well as further expansions.
 This includes the magnificent Queen Elizabeth II Great Court, which originally meant to be a garden.
-Over time, it filled with book stacks and original courtyard was forgotten.
+Over time, it filled with book stacks and the original courtyard was forgotten.
 This renovation opened up the museum space to the public once again.

-Why a visit to the British Museum
+Why visit the British Museum

 The British Museum is home to a number of very significant items.
-Their discoveries and subsequent preservation has allowed us to understand the past and learn about old cultures.
+Their discoveries and subsequent preservation have allowed us to understand the past and learn about old cultures.
 I have always loved museums and the opportunity to visit a place with so many such unique items was just too tempting.

 When it comes to discovering key archeological artifacts, the Rosetta Stone takes the top spot as one of the most famous finds in all of archaeology.
 How cool is that?
 I don’t know how someone would not want to see it in person.
 I was certainly in awe of actually seeing it.

-The Rosetta Stone is literally a giant slab, called stele, carved in three different scripts used in Egypt at the time of its creation in 196 BC.
+The Rosetta Stone is a giant slab, called stele, carved in three different scripts used in Egypt at the time of its creation in 196 BC.
 The languages inscribed on the stone are in Ancient Egyptian Hieroglyphics, Demotic script and Ancient Greek.
 The carvings are a priestly decree establishing the royal cult of Ptolemy V as the ruler of Egypt.

 You see, over time, all knowledge of Egyptian Hieroglyphics had disappeared.
 Finding the Rosetta Stone allowed experts to use the Ancient Greek inscription as a key to deciphering the rest of the text.
 This find also made the translation of the pictorial writing system possible.